lfr/lfr.github.io/_posts/2019-12-19-advent-validation-blocks.md

 * There's an interface which serves two purposes: it identifies this type as a validation block, and it ensures that you implement the `Validate` function

-* There's a validation function declaration which is enforced by the aforementionned interface (so the compiler will _remind_ you to implement it) that is as simple as it can possibly be
+* There's a validation function declaration (the compiler will _remind_ you to implement it) that is as simple as it can possibly be

-Validation is always a function of the primitive type (`string` in this case) that returns a list of errors under specific conditions.
+Validation is always a function of the primitive type, `string` in this case, that returns a list of errors under specific conditions.
 It always looks like this:

 ```fsharp
 fun x ->